skyla2692/DataStructue/README.md

 - There are 3 different points to keep in mind to make the Hash table to work efficiently.
   - Table is controlled with a list.
   - Hash function - How to insert a key, determining f(key).
-  - Collision resolution methtod - How to solve a collisio if occured. <br>
+  - Collision resolution methtod - How to solve a collisio if occured.

 - LABS
   - linear_probing.py : Defining a class of Hash Table that works in open addressing way.
 Also known as linear probing, they both work in same way, filling the underneath of slot that is already filled.
   - find_sum.py : find a total number of pairs that sums up to k from a given list n.
 Used a class defined in linear_probing.py, with a few change applied.